 This isn’t to suggest that social media isn’t also a valuable tool for more proactive engagement with prospective clients as well.
 The point is simply that while business development is a means of deriving value from social media by talking and broadcasting and engaging, using social media to just listen can still be an effective means to get better insight and connection into what’s going on in the lives of your existing clients.

 The upside to the listening approach to social media is that it also produces far fewer compliance headaches.
-For instance, connecting via Facebook or Twitter simply requires that you make a basic account so that you can "friend" or "follow" your clients; you don't have to write or post anything, which eliminates virtually all compliance-related concerns, as compliance is focused primarily on what you communicate out, not the mere fact that you have an account to listen.
+For instance, connecting via Facebook or Twitter simply requires that you make a basic account so that you can “friend” or “follow” your clients; you don’t have to write or post anything, which eliminates virtually all compliance-related concerns, as compliance is focused primarily on what you communicate out, not the mere fact that you have an account to listen.
 LinkedIn doesn’t pose much of a challenge either, although it is important to turn off the Recommendations feature or regularly monitor the recommendations on your page to ensure there aren’t any that might constitute a client testimonial.

 While it’s true that some of your clients won’t be on any social media platform, there’s a good chance you’ll find most of your clients on at least one of them, as social media continues to expand at a rapid pace.
 And it’s not just the younger clients, either; in 2011 alone, there was a 60% increase in the number of Facebook users over the age 55, as 6 million new baby boomers (and their parents’ generation) joined the site.
 In fact, according to Pew Research Center’s Internet & American Life Project survey, more than half of all adults aged 50-64 now use at least one social networking site (and the adoption rates are generally even higher across more affluent segments of the population that have wider access to computers.